riteshshukla04/React-native-Rust/README.md

 # React Native Turbo Modules with Rust

-This is an experimental project exploring the integration of Rust-based Turbo Modules in React Native.
+This is one of my weird project exploring the integration of Rust-based Turbo Modules in React Native.

 ### Current Progress
 - Got Rust integration working, but with some limitations